DCS-gRPC/Custodian/README.md

 * Display text to players on servers.
 Including by coalition or direct to a specific player
+* Send chat messages to players on servers.
+Including by coalition or direct to a specific player
 * Kick players from servers
 * Ban and unban players using the built-in DCS ban system (No SLMod support as yet) as well as list banned players